Powerful Visible Patterned Events

 ONE HUNDRED AND FIFTY CURRENT CONFLICTS EXIST NOW

 There are more than 150 inter group and intertribal settings in the world today where the people are damaging each other by group and tribe.
-We should have the people who lead the setting in Israel to understand why all of those other conflicts are happening in all of those places and why we don’t want those patterns of behavior here.
+We should have the people who lead the setting in Israel to understand why all of those other conflicts are happening in all of those places and why they don’t want those patterns of behavior as their future as a country from here.

 We will probably need some help for Israel from outside the country to help make this happen.